nrjphwe/QE-programs/README.md

 Then do: CD QE-programs and ./QE-install

-Need to update the config.ini to your mysql password.
+Need to update the config.ini file to your mysql password.